CSS Curlew: History

-After the Civil War broke out, the Curlew was initially used as a troop transport, ferrying troops and supplies to various defensive works along the North Carolina coast.
-The Curlew was acquired by the Confederate Navy after Hatteras Inlet fell to Union forces in August 1861.
+After the Civil War broke out, Curlew was initially used as a troop transport, ferrying troops and supplies to various defensive works along the North Carolina coast.
+Curlew was acquired by the Confederate Navy after Hatteras Inlet fell to Union forces in August 1861.
 It was outfitted with one rifled 32-pounder cannon in the bow and one 12-pounder smoothbore cannon in the stern.
 Under the command of Thomas T. Hunter (also known as "Tornado" Hunter) it was involved in the capture of the U.S. Army supply boat Fanny at Chicamacomico on October 1, 1861.

-Between October 1861 and February 1862 the Curlew alternately patrolled Pamlico Sound and harassed Union shipping at Hatteras Inlet.
-On February 7 the Curlew and eight other Confederate gunboats attempted to repel the Union invasion of Roanoke Island.
-During this battle the Curlew was holed by a shell and was run aground to keep from sinking.
-Unfortunately, it did so directly in front of Fort Forrest, a set of anchored barges equipped with seven guns, blocking the guns from service.
+Between October 1861 and February 1862, Curlew alternately patrolled Pamlico Sound and harassed Union shipping at Hatteras Inlet.
+On February 7, Curlew and eight other Confederate gunboats attempted to repel the Union invasion of Roanoke Island.
+During this battle, Curlew was holed by a shell and was run aground to keep from sinking.
+It did so directly in front of Fort Forrest, a set of anchored barges equipped with seven guns, blocking the guns from service.
 The next day the ship was set on fire when the Confederate forces on Roanoke Island surrendered.
 The remaining Confederate gunboats withdrew to Elizabeth City, where all but two were destroyed or captured on February 10 in the Battle of Elizabeth City.